A3-Root/Root_Cyberwarfare/wiki/Zeus-Guide.md

 - **Counter-surveillance**: Players can physically search for and disable trackers

 **Notes:**
+- **IMPORTANT:** "Last Ping Duration" and "Power Cost to Track" are REQUIRED parameters with no defaults.
+You must specify values.
 - Trackers can be physically searched for and disabled by players (see [Player Guide - GPS Tracker Mechanics](Player-Guide#gps-tracker-mechanics))
 - If "Allow Retracking" is unchecked, tracker becomes single-use
 - Marker colors are configurable via CBA settings (see [Configuration](Configuration))